rozsazoltan/macos-hungarian-keylayout/README.md

 ### How created a universal Hungarian keyboard layout

-This (Hungarian Windows QWERTZ) layout puts the most important (for programming) characters back to where they usually are on a PC keyboard (as Windows and Linux systems).
+This (Hungarian QWERTZ) layout puts the most important (for programming) characters back to where they usually are on a PC keyboard (as Windows and Linux systems).

 - <kbd>0</kbd> is now right left to <kbd>1</kbd> (instead of <kbd>Í</kbd>, which moved to <kbd>Alt</kbd><kbd>J</kbd>)
 - On international QWERTZ layouts you can type <kbd>Í</kbd> with the key located between the <kbd>Left Shift</kbd> and the <kbd>Z</kbd>.
 Use this key with <kbd>Alt</kbd><kbd>Z</kbd> for `<` and `>` symbols, as on Hungarian keyboards.